Menu

 • Education is compulsory from ages 6 to 16.

-• The country has monopolies in several sectors, including tobacco, the telephone network, and the postal service.
-This helps bring in revenue for the country.
+• The country has monopolies in several sectors, including tobacco, the telephone network, and the postal service, which helps generate revenue.

 • Leading industries are banking, insurance, tourism, construction, small-scale industries, and consumer products.